 The Web as a transport layer for messages exchanged among agents.

-In contrast, a broader conceptual view of MAS enables deeper integration with the Web: instead of limiting the Web to a transport layer for agent messages, it can leverage the Web as an application layer for MAS [[HMAS]].
+In contrast, a broader conceptual view of MAS enables deeper integration with the Web: instead of limiting the Web to a transport layer for agent messages, it can leverage the Web as an application layer for MAS [[HMAS19]].
 For example, [[[#mas-web-application-layer]]] shows a MAS that incorporates concepts from all four dimensions mentioned above.
 In this view, the Web serves as the application layer for the agent environment — for example, providing agents with shared tools, resources, and governance mechanisms.
 This perspective expands the design space for Web-based MAS and aligns more closely with the Web's original purpose and capabilities.

 The Web as a rich application layer that can support all sorts of interaction in a MAS.